 .Some

-JavaScript engines support a simple API for changing the global object,
+JavaScript engines support an API for changing the global object, but

-but the DukPy library that we’re using isn’t one of them.
-There
+the DukPy library that we’re using isn’t one of them.
+There is

-which sort of does this, but the rules are complicated and not quite
+does this, but the rules are complicated and not quite what we need

 So to begin with, let’s define the Window